snofang/omc/README.md

 For further config options take a look at [env.sh.eex](https://github.com/snofang/omc/blob/main/rel/env.sh.eex).

 ## Contributing
-This is a working software and acts as a proof of concept.
-There are lots of rooms for improvements and extensions.
-Any contributions are welcome.
+OMC is a working proof of concept, open to continuous improvements and extensions.
+Contributions from the community are encouraged, shaping OMC into a more robust and versatile solution.